-Minority Development and Equity
+Minority Development & Equity

 From inception, EBDI set goals for the first time in Baltimore City that expanded on the traditional goals that organizations set for minority participation in design and construction to include minority and women developers and equity owners.
 Eager Park, among major Baltimore City redevelopment projects, is the first to emphasize and cultivate non-majority participation in all aspects of development, including ownership.
-For example, Forest City Enterprises and Presidential Partners (the predecessor name to Brookfield Properties) was a partnership of a publicly traded REIT and seven local African American developers.